Vitek-Lab/MSstatsSampleSize-Shiny/www/Welcome.md

 Begin by importing your dataset from the *Import Data* submenu in the sidebar.
 Accepted data format includes.
-Protein abundance/summarised spectral counts and a corresponding sample annotation file in a delimiter-separated format.
+* Protein abundance/summarised spectral counts
+* Corresponding sample annotation file in a delimiter-separated format.

 Example datasets from <a href = "https://bioconductor.org/packages/release/data/experiment/html/MSstatsBioData.html" target = "_blank">`MSstatsBioData`</a> are also available from within the app.